davidnoeee/Multi-Track-Audio-Sampler/README.md

 It takes up multiple synchronised `.wav` stem tracks (bass, drums, vocals, etc.) and slices them based on your selected musical segments (bars / milliseconds).

-Exports the resulting samples into new files.
+Exports the resulting samples into new files in the same directory.

 ## REQUIREMENTS